 Responds to inquiries from and prepares summary and status reports for Legislature, upper level division management, medical provider associations, other State agencies, and other interested parties;

-Reviews and evaluates State regulations, practices of other states, and publications for potential applicability to the health care cost containment program;
+Reviews and evaluates State regulations, practices of other states, and publications for potential applicability to the health care programs and health care cost containment programs;

-Coordinates the development, interpretation and implementation of health care cost policies; promulgates administrative and procedural regulations for program implementation;
+Coordinates the development, interpretation and implementation of health care management, effectiveness, and cost policies; promulgates administrative and procedural regulations for program implementation;

-Provides technical and consultative assistance to medical providers, and/or department staff, regarding the health care cost containment programs;
+Provides technical and consultative assistance to medical providers, and/or department staff, regarding the health care programs and cost containment programs;